epegzz/CoderLayout/README.md

 # CoderLayout

-A power user keyboard layout
+A keyboard layout that sucks less